Sue9104/web-manual/interface/root-interface.md

 Operation:

-1. Search exised user by email: click 'Search' button
+1. Search existed user by email: click 'Search' button

 2. Add new user: click the "+ New User" button